What is User Onboarding?

 - Don’t forget to segment your customers, otherwise, you’ll end up with a generic, linear product tour that will turn them off.

-- The ingredients to a typical SaaS onboarding process include a signup flow, a welcome screen, checklists, tooltips, emails, and webinars.
+- The ingredients of a typical SaaS onboarding process include a signup flow, a welcome screen, checklists, tooltips, emails, and webinars.

 - Userpilot will let you build a powerful onboarding flow without needing to code.

-An ongoing process of educating customers about how to derive value from a product.
+User onboarding can be defined as the process of educating customers about how to derive value from your product.

 The term is most commonly used in the SaaS world to describe primary onboarding, which means teaching a new customer about a product they’ve just started using.